System flexibility assessment

 - 2020 System Flexibility Assessment Report [Posted: July 21, 2020]

-Below, you will find an accompanying file which includes data in the tables and figures in the report.
+Below, you will find an accompanying file that includes data in the tables and figures in the report.

 - 2020 system flexibility assessment report data (Excel workbook, 4 MB) [Updated: July 23, 2020]